Ambulatory ElectrocardiogramSkip to the navigation

-Another type of continuous recorder can be implanted under the skin of the chest.
-This recorder can be kept in your chest for more than a year to record the electrical signals from your heart.
+Another type of continuous recorder can be put under the skin of the chest.
+This recorder can be kept in your chest for more than a year.
+During that time, it records the electrical signals from your heart.

-Another kind of ambulatory EKG monitoring is the intermittent recorder, which is used when symptoms of an abnormal heart rhythm do not occur very often.
-An intermittent recorder can be used for a longer time than a continuous recorder.
+Another kind of ambulatory EKG monitoring is the intermittent recorder.
+This is used when symptoms of an abnormal heart rhythm do not happen very often.
+This kind of recorder can be used for a longer time than a continuous recorder.
 The information collected by an intermittent recorder can often be sent over the phone to a doctor's office, clinic, or hospital.

-You may be instructed to call your doctor, clinic, or hospital while you are having symptoms or soon after you record your heart rhythm so that the information on the monitor can be analyzed right away.
+You may be told to call your doctor, clinic, or hospital while you are having symptoms or soon after you record your heart rhythm.
+This way the information on the monitor can be looked at right away.

-The procedure for intermittent recording depends on the type of monitor used.
+The way intermittent recording is done depends on the type of monitor being used.

 records your heartbeats.
-This recorder lets you indicate when you have symptoms.
+It lets you track when you have symptoms.
 Loop recorders also save a small amount of

 information about how your heart was beating when you pressed the recording